Super Bowl Parlay Betting

 With all that made clear, a Super Bowl parlay is simply a parlay bet made on a single game: the Super Bowl.

-Super Bowl LVII Parlays
+Super Bowl LX Parlays

 The Super Bowl is the most popular American sporting event for betting, with millions of different wagers placed on the game.
 Many of these wagers include parlay bets.
 Because the Super Bowl is only one game, they are same-game parlay bets.
 That means there can’t be two Moneyline bets in a Super Bowl parlay.